COP 7: DUE DILIGENCE

 Our Policies

 Pyrrha has the following Responsible Business Practices Policy and Supply Chain Policy in place with regard to our supply chain of gold, silver, diamonds, and coloured gemstones.
-These policies are communicated via email with suppliers when setting up new supplier relations and can be accessed via Pyrrha’s website (www.pyrrha.com/pages/responsible-business-practices-policy and https://pyrrha.com/pages/supply-chain-policy).
+These policies are communicated via email with suppliers when setting up new supplier relations and can be accessed via Pyrrha’s website (https://pyrrha.com/pages/responsible-business-practices-policy and https://pyrrha.com/pages/supply-chain-policy).

-To support supply chain due diligence, in our 2021 Fiscal Year we have implemented a new annual due diligence process that is aligned with the code of practice requirements of the Responsible Jewellery Council.
-The senior manager responsible for overseeing supply chain due diligence is Laura Ward, Purchasing Manager, and the process is detailed in the Purchasing Manual.
+To support supply chain due diligence we commit to apply our annual due diligence process that is aligned with the code of practice requirements of the Responsible Jewellery Council.
+The senior manager responsible for overseeing

 Our Code of Conduct & KYC Questionnaire

-Pyrrha has established a system of controls and transparency over our supply chain for precious metals, diamonds and coloured gemstones that align with the Code of Practice guidelines from the Responsible Jewellery Council and the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+Pyrrha has established a system of controls and transparency over our supply chain for precious metals, diamonds, and coloured gemstones that align with the Code of Practice guidelines from the Responsible Jewellery Council and the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 When we identify a new supplier, we start by sending them our Supplier Code of Conduct for review and signature.
-The Supplier Code of Conduct outlines Pyrrha’s expectations for our business partners with respect to human rights (e.g. working conditions and prohibition of child labour, harassment and discrimination) and the environment.
+The Supplier Code of Conduct outlines Pyrrha’s expectations for our business partners with respect to human rights (e.g. working conditions and prohibition of child labour, harassment, and discrimination) and the environment.
 We also share a questionnaire (the Code of Conduct Questionnaire and the KYC Questionnaire), which requests information specific to the supplier’s business practices and ownership.
 All responses are kept on Pyrrha’s internal drive in unique supplier folders, and these efforts are summarized in our Supplier Database.

 Our Grievance Mechanism

-Our external grievance mechanism is available via the Pyrrha website (www.pyrrha.com/pages/responsible-business-practices-policy).
+Our external grievance mechanism is available via the Pyrrha website (https://pyrrha.com/pages/responsible-business-practices-policy).
 The employee responsible for these grievance mechanisms is the Director of Operations, who will work closely with the Purchasing Manager to address any concerns that come from Pyrrha’s supply chain.

 STEP 2: IDENTIFY AND ASSESS RISK IN THE SUPPLY CHAIN